My Buddy System

 Like a tough exam, making friends at college when you have ADHD takes work.

-For students with attention deficit hyperactivity disorder (ADHD), college is all about finding out who you are, what you want to become, and, just as important, what kinds of groups you identify with.
+For students with attention deficit hyperactivity disorder (ADHD or ADD), college is all about finding out who you are, what you want to become, and, just as important, what kinds of groups you identify with.
 But not all groups on campus have a name or a booth you can easily find at Welcome Week.
 It’s these amorphous cliques that are difficult to understand and befriend.

 Young adults with ADHD are often shy and lack confidence in social situations.
 Over time, you may start thinking that it’s just easier to stay by yourself, but you have to face your fears.
 Meeting people is like doing classroom presentations — the more you do, the easier they become.

 I’d overcome my general shyness by the time I reached college, but I still had to work to find a new group once I got to campus.
 (It’s important though to work on life skills before you leave home.)
 I quickly learned that you cannot sit back in your dorm room poring over your lecture notes, and expect friends to come to you.

 You might think, “I’ll be friends with my roommates.”
 That doesn’t always work out.
 Just before my freshman year, I met my two new roommates on Facebook.
 They seemed friendly enough, telling me about their interests.
 They also mentioned that they’d been friends since elementary school.
 We looked forward to meeting.

 On the first day of the semester, I dragged my luggage into our room and saw the two of them playing a video game together.
 They barely noticed that I had walked in, so I said, “Hey, I’m Blake.”
 They turned around and waved, introduced themselves, and resumed their game.

 As the semester continued, they invited their high-school-friends-who-were-now-at-Berkeley over.
 It became clear that this was a clique that had transplanted itself from high school to college.
 What could I do about it?
 Nothing.
 So I searched for friends outside of my dorm room.